Zee-hub123/COVID-tracker-R-shiny-dashboard/README.md

 # COVID-tracker-R-shiny-dashboard
 COVID tracker R shiny dashboard

 This app consists of 5 different tabs.
+This app extracts dynamic data directly from the server and is refreshed every day.
+Run this app on your local for the desired output.

 About this app: